D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - you must stop VM1 before you can detach DataD2
 No

-- you can access data ion DataD2 while the disk is unattached No
+- you can access data on DataD2 while the disk is unattached No

 - you must run the `Update-AzVM` on both VM1 and VM2 after moving DataD2